Home Foreclosure Defense?

 The Settlement

-- The bank’s failure to respond.
+- Evidence of the bank’s failure to send proper notice

 Faced with a strong defense, the bank offered a loan modification that allowed Tonya to keep her home.
 She signed the agreement, and the foreclosure was dismissed.